Upcoming Deadlines:

 When must I be on campus for the MC/MPA program if admitted via the PLC pathway?

 Yes.
-The combination of PLC + remaining courses in the MC/MPA program costs less than the cost of the traditional MC/MPA program.
+Earning your MC/MPA via the PLC pathway costs less than earning the degree through the traditional MC/MPA program.
 (See the Tuition & Fees page for more information regarding the cost of the traditional MC/MPA program.)

 What information will the PLC program provide to HKS Admissions?